 03 of 06

 The "official" aquarium of Texas, Corpus Christi's Texas State Aquarium houses hundreds of marine species and offers educational programs for more than 500,000 annual visitors of all ages.
 The Texas State Aquarium has a vast array of displays of fish that are indigenous to the Gulf of Mexico, as well as a few exotic species.
-Go on a Caribbean journey and learn about the biodiversity of Mexico's Yucatan Peninsula, check out the shark exhibit, explore a coral reef and see its colorful fish, and visit Caribbean flamingoes.
+Go on a Caribbean journey and learn about the biodiversity of Mexico's Yucatan Peninsula, check out the shark exhibit, play in the splash park, explore a coral reef and see its colorful fish, and visit Caribbean flamingoes.

 04 of 06